 We may look a lot like an online newspaper and we’ll be publishing new material each and every day… but we don’t do news.
 Not most news, anyway.

-We will be largely focused on six themes: capitalism, global affairs, technology, flyover country, religion, the media and – a more general, sixth theme – global affairs.
+We will be largely focused on five themes: capitalism, technology, flyover country, religion, the media and – a more general, sixth theme – global affairs.
 When there’s big news about these themes, we’ll cover it but we’ll almost never be the first to react.
 Unlike nearly every media organisation, we don’t even have a television in our office – because breaking news is rarely important news.

 Our mission is to help readers understand the big trends shaping our planet.
-Good political coverage should go beyond what’s overheard in Westminster.
-And covering the economy should mean exploring the world beyond Wall Street.
+Good political coverage should go beyond what’s overheard in Westminster or on Capitol Hill.
+And covering the economy should mean exploring the world beyond Wall Street and Davos.